 Clonic seizures are fast rhythmic events (1 to 2 Hz), associated, or not, with impaired consciousness.
 Mechanisms are different from those of the clonic phase of GTCS.
 In the latter, the clonic phase represents the phasing in of seizure-suppressing mechanisms, whereas in clonic seizures, the repetitive discharges appear to be due primarily to rhythmic excitatory discharges.
 There may be several types of generalized clonic seizures….
 The distinction between myoclonic seizures and clonic seizures is not clear.
 Classically, clonic seizures are rapid rhythmically recurrent events, whereas myoclonic seizures are single or irregularly recurrent events… Differential diagnosis between myoclonic and clonic seizures can be difficult because a single jerk can be a fragment of a clonic seizure (09).

 In the 2014 ILAE “epilepsy diagnosis” manual, generalized onset clonic seizures are categorized among generalized convulsive seizures.
-Generalized seizures are convulsive, absence, tonic, atonic, and myoclonic (Commission on Classification and Terminology of the International League Against Epilepsy 2014).
+Generalized seizures are convulsive, absence, tonic, atonic, and myoclonic (04).

 “Generalized convulsive seizures are typically bilateral and symmetric although variants with asymmetry including head and eye deviation can be seen.
 A tonic clonic seizure is a seizure consisting of a tonic and a clonic phase, typically in this order, however variations such as clonic-tonic-clonic are also seen.
 A clonic seizure is a seizure involving bilaterally rhythmic jerking and may occur alone or in combination with tonic activity where there is bilaterally increased tone of the limbs typically lasting seconds to a minute.
-The jerking in a clonic seizure is more sustained and rhythmic than seen in a myoclonic seizure” (Commission on Classification and Terminology of the International League Against Epilepsy 2014).
+The jerking in a clonic seizure is more sustained and rhythmic than seen in a myoclonic seizure” (04).

 The most recent ILAE positional papers on the operational classification of seizure types retain the name “generalized onset clonic seizures” and classify them amongst “generalized onset motor seizures” (12; 11).
 Generalized onset seizures are motor (tonic-clonic, clonic, tonic, myoclonic, myoclonic-tonic-clonic, myoclonic-atonic, atonic, epileptic spasms) or nonmotor (absence) typical, atypical, myoclonic, eyelid myoclonia.
 Also, the authors explain that “Generalized clonic seizures begin, progress, and end with sustained rhythmic jerking of limbs on both sides of the body and often head, neck, face, and trunk.
 Generalized clonic seizures are much less common than are tonic-clonic seizures, usually occur in infants, and should be distinguished from jitteriness or shuddering attacks” and “Myoclonus differs from clonus by being briefer and not regularly repetitive” (11).